EUFAR/egads-gui/README.md

 * Requests (2.24.0 or newer, optional, only to check updates if the user activates the option)
 * Pillow (7.2 or newer, optional, only to save figures in JPEG and TIFF format)

 Anaconda3 can be a good alternative, in particular if the use of Cartopy is mandatory and if the user can't build Cartopy himself.
-For Windows, an already-built version of Cartopy exists at the followind address : https://www.lfd.uci.edu/~gohlke/pythonlibs/
+For Windows, an already-built version of Cartopy exists at the following address : https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Stand-alone package: